oieduardorabelo/2021-03-27-flask-with-cognito/README.md

 The OAuth redirect will happens **only if the user signing in is confirmed**.
 You need to use one of the two options:

-1. Use the default email verification with Cognito (e.g. sending a code to your email)
+1. Use the default email verification with Cognito (e.g. sending a code to a real/valid email)
 2. Auto confirm the user with a lambda on the "pre signup" trigger

 This repository is using option 1.